KubaPro010/rpitx2/README.md

 ### Relay with transmodulation ###
 We assume that input frequency is tuned on FM station.
 It is demodulated and modulate to SSB on 434MHZ.
 SSB is not HiFi, so prefere to choose a talk radio, music sounds like bit weird !

+# Range
+It has been mostly untested, but i've tested it on 95 mhz, with a 79 cm antenna, the signal depending on the directionality, transmitter elavation, it can reach about 300 meters

 # To continue
 **rpitx2** is a generic RF transmitter.
 There is a lot of modulation to do with it and also documentation to make all that easy to contribute.
 This will be the next step !
 Feel free to inspect scripts, change parameters (frequencies, audio input, pictures...).